Zettlr/zettlr-docs/docs/en/core/user-interface.md

 On this page we want to introduce you to the user interface of the application.

+!!! note

-> Within this documentation, you will mostly find screenshots of only one operating system.
+    Within this documentation, you will mostly find screenshots of only one operating system.
 While the buttons and elements look differently depending on the platform, their location will always be the same.
 In case of serious deviations, we will note them as appropriate.

 ## The Main Application Window